 - How can firms raise productivity in an environmentally friendly and socially equitable way, while still being competitive?

 - What role is to be played in all of this by governments - on national, regional and international levels?

 As part of the International Grand Challenges, globalization processes will be discussed.
 Cultural differences and internationalization of companies, universities and NGO’s are becoming increasingly important.
 However, what exactly do we mean when talking about globalization?
 Is the world getting smaller?
 Is the role of Western countries diminishing and are emerging countries, such as China and India, taking over the role of Western countries?
 What will be the role of Africa and Latin America in the future?
 More information on these and other topics can be found in the brochure.

 Short explanation of the five versions

 In version A, students work on an international project with a foreign partner organization.
 Students will be based at the University of Twente (UT), thus experiencing ‘internationalization at home’.
 To communicate with the international partner they will make use of Skype/email/phone (hence the term ‘virtual’).
 The project work requires students to solve a practical problem (linked to one of the International Grand Challenges) proposed by an organization located outside Europe.

 In version B, students will go on a study tour co-organized with one of the UT’s study associations.
 They will visit one or two countries during a period of 2-3 weeks.
 Based on their study tour experiences, students will carry out a small research project and deliver a report on their work.
-This link provides some examples of previous study tours.

 Students choosing version C will do an extended field study which will start in Module 1 and will continue into Module 2.
 Students choosing version D or E choose to complete a field study within one quartile.
 A large database, containing a broad range of host organizations from around the world, is available for students to choose from.
 After a field study preparation, students will go abroad to their host organization.